opendri/opendri.github.com/guide/chapter5.md

 The Design team will spend several weeks or even months building consensus among the partners, writing concept notes and terms of reference that require several organizations (and several departments within those organizations) to come to agreement and release funding.
 Once funding flows, however, work in the field can lead to relatively fast outputs.

-The piloting phase builds the first instances of a data catalogue, collects the first participatory mapping data, and convenes the Open Data Working Group to review policy issues around the new data.
+The piloting phase collates existing data from government archives, performs the first field data collections, and convenes the stakeholders necessary for developing an environment conducive to open data.

 ***

 ## Objectives
 The primary objective of a pilot is to open the imagination of the partners to what is possible when they share data about risk.
-The pilot provides a tangible use case to focus the efforts of multiple organizations on building the various parts of an open data ecosystem, some of which may be inside of government, some of which may be fully public.
+The pilot provides a tangible use case to focus the efforts of multiple organizations on building the various parts of an open data ecosystem, some of which may be accessible only inside of government, some of which may be fully public.
 In some cases, the pilot provides in impetus to get over "last mile" problems, where partners have already made great strides towards building risk data but are prevented from launching their work by a mix of problems that often were discovered only by engaging with the task.

 OpenDRI does not require a client country to start a "whole of government" open data program.
 However, it requires a significant commitment to release data in a narrow band of areas about natural hazards, the built environment, and the threats that disasters pose to a society.
 The work from the bottom up will build up the proof that this kind of data can be released in open formats on open platforms.
 There are two parts to this approach: